Article by Moses Frost (@mosesrenegade)

 Security and Constraints

-GCP Resources are typically placed into Projects.
-Projects are a mix of resource groups in Azure and Accounts in AWS.
-Projects can be either non-hierarchical or completely hierarchical.
-An operator can place security constraints on these projects to provide a baseline security policy.
-There are also Organization-wide policy constraints that apply to every project.
+An operator can place security constraints on organizations, folders, and projects to provide a baseline security policy.
+There are also organization-wide policy constraints that apply to every project.
+Policies are inherited from all containing items.

 From: Organizational Policy Constraints